-Oil rises above $68 to highest since May 2015 on tighter market
+Oil prices hit highest in nearly three years on tighter market

 The rise in prices is expected to drive gains in U.S. production during 2018, offsetting curbs by others.

-Still, the latest U.S. rig count, an early indicator of future output, showed a slight dip in the amount of rigs drilling for new oil, which lent support to prices.
+“I am now on the lookout for bearish technical patterns to emerge on oil prices as I believe they will struggle to go north of $65-$75 per barrel given the above fundamental consideration,” said Fawad Razaqzada, technical analyst for Forex.com.

+“If WTI were to go back below the 2017 high of $60.48, which was hit late in the year, and the 2018’s opening price of $60.09, then the technical outlook would turn bearish on oil.
+But for now, the bullish trend remains intact as prices remain above key supports.”

-Additional reporting by Henning Gloystein in Singapore; Editing by Dale Hudson and Susan Fenton
+Additional reporting by Alex Lawler in London, Henning Gloystein in Singapore; Editing by Marguerita Choy and Susan Fenton